-One module in each semester will be your French language course.
-You may take one optional module outside your main subject each semester.
+One module in each semester will be your Spanish language course.

-Choose three optional modules in each semester (six in total).
-You must choose at least three optional FREN modules (FILM2007 may count as a FREN module) in the part.
+Choose 3 optional modules in each semester (six in total).
+In order to meet the requirements of the programme you must take at least three SPAN/PORT modules in the part (excluding language modules).

-LANG XXXX is an additional compulsory module designed to help prepare students for academic study through the medium of the foreign language on the year abroad.
+LANG2011 is an additional compulsory module designed to help prepare students for academic study through the medium of the foreign language on the year abroad.

-Exit Point: Diploma of Higher Education
+Exit Point: Diploma of Higher Education.